dimitripavlov/gui-cursor-mover/README.md

 # GUI Cursor Mover

-Cursor Mover is a simple GUI application designed to periodically move the cursor on your screen.
+Cursor Mover is a simple Rust GUI application designed to periodically move the cursor on your screen.
 It is particularly useful for preventing your computer from going idle.

 ## Features